Rawicz: History

 In 1793, Rawicz was annexed by Prussia as a result of the Second Partition of Poland.
-In 1807 the town was recovered by Poles as part of the short-lived Duchy of Warsaw and in 1815 it was again annexed by Prussia, initially as part of the autonomous Grand Duchy of Poznan.
+After the successful Greater Poland uprising of 1806, it was regained by Poles and included within the short-lived Duchy of Warsaw and in 1815 it was again annexed by Prussia, initially as part of the autonomous Grand Duchy of Poznan.
 The principal industry was the manufacture of snuff and cigars.
 Trade involved grain, wool, cattle, hides, and timber.
 In 1905 it had 11,403 inhabitants.
 After World War I Poland regained its independence in 1918.
 In 1919 the Battle of Rawicz was fought as part of the Greater Poland uprising, aiming to reunite the region with the reestablished Polish state.
 Rawicz returned to Poland in January 1920.

 On the first day of the invasion of Poland, which started World War II on September 1, 1939, the Germans entered the town, but were forced to withdraw.
 They entered again on September 5.
 In the following days the Einsatzgruppe III entered the town to commit crimes against Poles.
 Poles arrested during the Intelligenzaktion were imprisoned in the local prison.
 In October 1939 the Germans carried out the first executions of Polish residents, while first mass expulsions of over 500 Poles were carried out in December 1939.
 The expelled Poles were predominantly local activists and owners of better houses, which were then handed over to German colonists as part of the Lebensraum policy.
 Also a transit camp for Poles expelled from nearby villages was operated in the town.
 Despite such circumstances, the Polish resistance movement was organized in the town.
 In January 1945, the town was taken over by the Soviets, who imprisoned soldiers of the Polish Home Army here.
-Later on, the Soviet-appointed communists organized a prison here for political opponents, of which 142 died here.
+Later on, the Soviet-appointed communists organized a prison here for political opponents, of which 142 died.

 In 1973, Sarnowa was included within the town limits.
+From 1975 to 1998, Rawicz was administratively located in the Leszno Voivodeship.

 A large prison exists in former monastery since 1820.

 A 50 billion cubic feet natural gas discovery at Rawicz in 2015 is expected to be the largest gas development in Poland for 20 years.